 Instructor: Prof. Michael Dentith (The University of Western Australia)

-Duration: 1 day

-CPD Points: 5

-Language: English

-Level: Intermediate

 The purpose of this course is to familiarise mineral exploration geoscientists with the very latest developments in our understanding of the geophysical responses of mineral systems.
 The course revises the mineral system concept and considers these ideas in a geophysical context.
 New targets, in additional to traditional deposit-scale targets are proposed, e.g. fluid/metal source zones, fluid conduits and palaeo-reservoirs.